ONSdigital/sdg-indicators/_posts/21-02-17-2020-indicator-changes.md

 The indicators that were revised or deleted as part of the updates have been [archived](https://sdgdata.gov.uk/archived-indicators/).

 As a result of these changes, there is an overall drop in the reporting percentage from 81% to 79%.
 This reduction is only temporary, and the SDG team is in the process of quality assuring data sources which will fill the new indicator gaps.
-It is anticipated that the reporting status will be updated with an increased percentage with the next couple of months.
+It is anticipated that the reporting status will be updated with an increased percentage within the next couple of months.

 Details of changes are in the following tables.